16 confirmed COVID-19 cases today. | SMN NEWS

-PHILIPSBURG:— As of December 7th, there were sixteen (16) persons who tested positive for COVID-19; however there was a recovery rate of thirteen (13) persons; bringing the total active cases to ninety- nine (99).
-The total number of confirmed cases is now one thousand one hundred and fifty- five (1155).
+PHILIPSBURG:— As of December 9th, there were sixteen (16) persons who tested positive for COVID-19; however, there was a recovery rate of eleven (11) persons; bringing the total active cases to one hundred and seventeen (117).
+The total number of confirmed cases is now one thousand two hundred and one (1201).

-The Collective Prevention Services (CPS) are monitoring ninety-four (94) people in home isolation.
-Five (5) patients are currently hospitalized at the St. Maarten Medical Center.
+The Collective Prevention Services (CPS) are monitoring one hundred and eleven (111) people in home isolation.
+Six (6) patients remain hospitalized at the St. Maarten Medical Center.
 The total number of deaths due to COVID-19 remains at twenty- six (26).

 View comments